CDRT/docs/bios/settings/thinkstation/intelmanageability.md

     a.
 If system is provisioned, MEBx (Management Engine BIOS Extension) will be unprovisioned first.<br>
     b.
 Manageability functions will be disabled.
 You can enter BIOS to re-enable Intel(R) Manageability.<br>

 **Note**.
-When changing the setting from "Enabled" to "Disabled", after saving and existing SETUP, need to unplug the AC power cord and plug it in again.
+When changing the setting from `Enabled` to `Disabled`, after saving and existing SETUP, need to unplug the AC power cord and plug it in again.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |